TotalVariation/TotalVariation.github.io/_posts/2024-05-20-a-primer-on-mllms.md

     </div>
 </div>
 <div class="caption">
     Fig-5 A schematic diagram of microcontrollers, where the central unit CPU interacts with various components to process data, control and communicate with other devices.
-Image Source: [The Major Factors On Which The Microcontrollers Are Differentiated](https://www.hnhcart.com/blogs/microcontrollers/what-are-the-major-factors-on-which-microcontrollers-are-differentiated).
+Image Source: <a href="https://www.hnhcart.com/blogs/microcontrollers/what-are-the-major-factors-on-which-microcontrollers-are-differentiated" target="_blank">The Major Factors On Which The Microcontrollers Are Differentiated</a>.
 </div>

 Compared to human-like text generation, the emergent capabilities of LLMs, such as ICL and CoT reasoning, unlock the vast potential of machines in handling complex and flexible human instructions.
 When LLMs are extended with interfaces to sense and interact with the physical world, i.e., MLLMs, they can be analogized to microcontrollers, provided disregarding differences in energy consumption and application scenarios.
 A microcontroller is essentially a small computer, comprising a processor core, memory, and input/output (I/O) peripherals.
 Similarly, LLMs act as the processor core, executing human instructions rather than pre-programmed commands.
 Modality encoders and decoders enable LLMs to interact with the external world, analogous to ADCs or Digital-to-Analog Converters (DACs).
 The key distinction between microcontrollers and MLLMs lies in the latter's capability for learning and adaptation, ushering in a new era where machines can continuously evolve through direct interaction with humans.
 Human language is distinguished by its complexity, generativity, and ability to convey abstract and displaced concepts, which supports the language-centric design pattern of MLLMs.
 However, this design is yet to be definitively validated, as discussed in Chapter 4 of <d-cite key="li2023multimodal"></d-cite>, particularly considering the distinct differences between vision and language.